-You don’t have to spend a lot of money to enjoy amazing family time in the nature!
-Here are five tips for outdoor activities on a budget to maximize your time and all the benefits you need to know to convince your family to spend more time outdoors.
+You don’t have to spend a lot of money to enjoy amazing family time in nature!
+Here are five excellent outdoor activities on a budget you and your family can enjoy together.

-- Swim in the sea
+- Swim in the sea.

-- Explore your city with a scavenger hunt
+- Explore your city with a scavenger hunt.

-- Go geocaching
+- Go Geocaching.

-If it’s a windy day, fly a kite with your kids and make lasting memories.
+If it’s a windy day, fly a kite with your kids, and make lasting memories.

 Who wants to go to an overcrowded swimming pool?!?!
 Not me!
-Head to a nearby beach, lake, or river for refreshing (and potentially free) outdoor activities.
-Find out about lakes in your area.
-In most cases, you don’t have to pay for a visit to the lake.
+But in many places, you can head to a nearby beach, lake, or river for refreshing (and potentially free) outdoor activities.
+You’ll need to do a little research on things like rivers or lakes in your area, and in most cases, you don’t have to pay for a visit to the lake.

 Whether you’ve lived in a city for a long time or have only recently moved in, there are certainly still some beautiful places to discover.
 Sometimes we don’t even notice hidden little alleys and other beautiful spots.
 Perhaps we were simply never in the area.
 See your city with fresh eyes.
 Explore new outdoor activities.

-With a Scavenger Hunt, you can have a great guide to be a tourist in your own city.
+With a scavenger hunt, you can have a great guide to be a tourist in your own city.
 This is possible via an app on your smartphone.
 The game is also available for different cities.
 Over a limited time period, you try to solve as many tasks as possible in small groups.
 You take pictures of the found places and buildings and then upload them into the app.
 Points are calculated.
 The group with the most points eventually wins the Scavenger Hunt.

-5. Geocaching – Find The Treasure
+5. Geocaching – Find the Treasure

-Outdoor Activities On A Budget For All Ages
+Outdoor Activities on a Budget for All Ages

 Do you have more tips for outdoor activities that cost nothing?
 Write them down in the comment section, or discuss your tips with your family and friends on FamilyApp.